ata-aof-calisma-grubu/ata-aof-calisma-grubu.github.io/ATA-AÖF - Dönem 2 - Yabancı Dil II - Sorular.md

     - D-) have been
     - E-) be
     <hr />
-1. This survey ................. conducted by a professor tomorrow.<br />
+1. This survey .................&nbsp;conducted by a professor tomorrow.<br />
 Which of the following completes the passive sentence above?<br />
-<strong>Hangisi yukarıdaki edilgen c&uuml;mleyi doğru şekilde tamamlar?</strong>
+<strong>Boş bırakılan yere aşağıdakilerden hangisi getirilirse edilgen c&uuml;mleyi doğru şekilde tamamlar?</strong>
     - A-) will has been
     - B-) was
     - **Cevap C-) is going to be**